dlr-sp/simdize/README.md

 // Iterates over a sequence of random indices and calls a generic functor for each iteration.
 // SimdSize: Vector size.
 // [start, end): Range containing the indices.
 // fn: Generic functor to be called.
-Takes one argument, whose type is either `index_array<SimdSize, IteratorType>`
+Takes one argument, whose type is either `stdx::simd`
 //   or an integral type for the residual iterations. template<int SimdSize, std::random_access_iterator IteratorType>
 void loop(IteratorType start, const IteratorType& end, auto&& fn);